 When I created my first digital product, protection from thieves wasn’t a concern of mine at the time, but it should have been.

-When glancing at my hosting logs recently I saw that my digital ebook product download page had visitors downloading the ebook several times a month without any sales being made.
+It wasn’t until I took a quick look at my hosting logs that I noticed my digital ebook product download page had visitors downloading the ebook several times a month without any sales being made.

 I was sick!
 A product I spent months planning and creating was simply stolen right out from under me.